The patrol to SWAT handoff that quietly loses you time

 That turns the handoff from a re-gathering exercise into a head start.
 SWAT spends less time collecting information and more time on the tactical plan.

-The same workspace supports operations you know about in advance — warrant service, planned investigative operations — where the plan, assignments, threat assessment, and medical plan are built ahead of time and run live the day of.
-Reactive or planned, every role works from one current picture.
+The same workspace supports the operations you know about in advance, warrant service and planned investigative operations, where the plan, assignments, threat assessment, and medical plan are built ahead of time and run live the day of.
+Reactive or planned, every role works from one current view, the same principle that makes multi-agency incident command work across jurisdictions.

 Everyone inherits the picture